 Type V (spray irrigation) basic seminar

-Training is offered in partnership with the University of Minnesota.
-Recommended for entry-level spray irrigation operators or as a review for experienced spray operators.
-Topics covered include permit certification requirements, goals of land treatment, crop management, loading calculations, operations and monitoring.
+Training recommended for entry-level spray irrigation operators or as a review for experienced spray operators.
+Topics covered include permit certification requirements, goals of land treatment, crop management, loading calculations, operations, and monitoring.
 Exam offered on the last day.
 Contact hours: 16 Wastewater or 16 Type V.

 Type V (spray irrigation) refresher